 - Clean mobile phones with an alcohol wipe.

-- Dry not to pick, really, you are more likely to scar.
+- Dry not to pick, really, you are more likely to scar and cause hyperpigmentation.
 If you must, because we know sometimes it cannot be helped, do it with clean hands, with a tissue, and go gently.
-If if does not come on the first, maximum second try, leave it alone and use a target treatment gel to help reduce the size.
+If if does not come on the first, maximum second attempt, leave it alone and use a targeted treatment gel to help reduce the size.

-- If skin appears dull or lacking in hydration (water, not oil) Adding a hydrating Serum can be a great addition to the basic cleanse, moisturise, sun cream.
+- If skin appears tight or to be lacking in hydration (water, not oil) Adding a hydrating Serum can be a great addition to the basic cleanse, moisturise, sun cream.
 Alpha H Hydraulic 8 Serum or Alpha H Vitamin B Serum with Niacinamide

 YOUR LOCAL PHARMACIST